Share this Post

 This means that should the client require any design in future, they can provide this style guide along with their logo file and be confident that their logo will be presented consistently no matter who is creating the design or artwork.

-I will also transfer over copyright to the client by using a simple copyright assignment form, giving the client peace of mind that they now fully own the logo design.
+I will also transfer over copyright to the client by using a simple copyright assignment form, giving the client peace of mind that they now fully own the logo design and can go ahead and trade mark the logo should they want to do so.

 If you are looking to create a new logo for your business, then it is best to have an investment mindset rather than a cost mindset when it comes to your brand.
 The chances are that if you go down the cheap and quick route you will most likely end up with a logo that will have no staying power.